Can grandparents buy life insurance for their grandchildren?

 Whole life insurance for minors

-Whole life insurance is one of the only types of life insurance available for minor children.
-Whole life is a type of permanent life insurance that lasts as long as the premiums are paid.
+Whole life insurance is one of the only types of life insurance available for minors.
+Whole life is a type of permanent life insurance that doesn’t expire and includes a cash value savings component.

-The high cost of whole life insurance might be worthwhile if you’re a high net worth individual who can comfortably afford the premiums.
+The high cost of whole life insurance might be worthwhile if you’re a high-net-worth individual who can comfortably afford the premiums.

 Who can buy a life insurance policy for a child?